pantheon-systems/documentation/source/content/guides/mariadb-mysql/04-myisam-to-innodb.md

 ## Advanced Method via Command Line

-If you want to run the script from the command line instead of adding it to your codebase, use this script.
+Use the script below if you want to run the script from the command line instead of adding it to your codebase.

 ### Before You Begin